marko-js/marko/docs/getting-started.md

 </html>
 ```

 However, Marko is much more than a templating language.
-It's a UI library that allows you to break your application into components that are self-contained and describe how the application view changes over time and in response to user actions.
+It's a language that allows you to declaratively build an application by describing how the application view changes over time and in response to user actions.

 In the browser, when the data representing your UI changes, Marko will automatically and efficiently update the DOM to reflect the changes.